Withdrawing the offer

 •substantive unjustness (i.e. the idea that the terms of the document itself are unconscionable); and

-When considering whether a transaction is unjust, a court must have regard to:
+When deciding whether a transaction is unjust, a court must consider:

 •the public interest; and